GrantBirki/ldap-api/README.md

       cn: name
 ```

-A sample configuration file is provided in config directory
+A sample configuration file is provided in config directory directory.
-directory.

 ## Configuration file sections

 ### Cache

-* *ttl:* is a time in seconds to cache results in memory by server, without quering LDAP for same result just queried
+- `ttl`: is a time in seconds to cache results in memory by server, without quering LDAP for same result just queried

 ### Limit result sets

-* *limit_results:* numbers of entries to return when searching users or groups.
-If removed, limit is not set and
-all entries are returned or limited by server
+- `limit_results`: numbers of entries to return when searching users or groups.
+If removed, limit is not set and all entries are returned or limited by server

 ### Connection

-* *host:* LDAP host server
+- `host`: LDAP host server
-* *base:* LDAP base dn
+- `base`: LDAP base dn
-* *bind_dn:* LDAP user to bind into LDAP as
+- `bind_dn`: LDAP user to bind into LDAP as
-* *password:* LDAP user password
+- `password`: LDAP user password
-* *allow_anonymous:* if specified anonymous access to LDAP will be used
+- `allow_anonymous`: if specified anonymous access to LDAP will be used

 ### User

-* *dn_attribute:* attribute used as dn: for example uid or cn
+- `dn_attribute`: attribute used as dn: for example uid or cn
-* *prefix:* prefix where users reside.
+- `prefix`: prefix where users reside.
 If omited, ldap.base will be used
-* *classess:* array of objectclass retrieved users must meet.
+- `classess`: array of objectclass retrieved users must meet.
 Array elements must
 be listed in separate lines prefixed with minus sign
-* *filter:* filter to be used when filtering user listing
+- `filter`: filter to be used when filtering user listing
-* *attributes:* attribute mapping array.
-You must define a dictionary (hash) of
-attribute mappings from LDAP attribute name on the left, to a service name attribute
-on the right.
-In the given example above, you can see that cn ldap attribute will
-be retrieved as display_name by rest service
+- `attributes`: attribute mapping array.
+You must define a dictionary (hash) of attribute mappings from LDAP attribute name on the left, to a service name attribute on the right.
+In the given example above, you can see that cn ldap attribute will be retrieved as display_name by rest service

 ### Group

-* *dn_attribute:* attribute used as dn: for example cn
+- `dn_attribute`: attribute used as dn: for example cn
-* *prefix:* prefix where groups reside.
+- `prefix`: prefix where groups reside.
 If omited, ldap.base will be used
-* *classess:* array of objectclass retrieved groups must meet.
-Array elements must
-be listed in separate lines prefixed with minus sign
+- `classess`: array of objectclass retrieved groups must meet.
+Array elements must be listed in separate lines prefixed with minus sign
-* *member_attribute:* attribute used by ldap groups to specify members.
+- `member_attribute`: attribute used by ldap groups to specify members.
 For example: member
-* *user_membership_attribute:* attribute used by group membership to reference a user.
+- `user_membership_attribute`: attribute used by group membership to reference a user.
 For example: dn means users are specified as full dn
-* *filter:* filter to be used when filtering group listing
+- `filter`: filter to be used when filtering group listing
-* *attributes:* attribute mapping array.
-You must define a dictionary (hash) of
-attribute mappings from LDAP attribute name on the left, to a service name attribute
-on the right.
-In the given example above, you can see that cn ldap attribute will
-be retrieved as name by rest service
+- `attributes`: attribute mapping array.
+You must define a dictionary (hash) of attribute mappings from LDAP attribute name on the left, to a service name attribute on the right.
+In the given example above, you can see that cn ldap attribute will be retrieved as name by rest service